Parasite in Love (2021) Review: Can Love Overcome Fear?

 IMDb: 6.0

-Hijiri and Kosaka aren't sure if the attraction they feel for each other is pure love or just an illusion created by the parasites in their brains.
+Hijiri and Kosaka are unsure whether the attraction they feel for each other is genuine love or merely an illusion created by the parasites living in their brains.

 Warning: